jpsca/writeadoc/docs/content/quickstart/config.md

 title: Configuration
 ---

-WriteADoc has a unique take on configuration: the documentation is managed by a python `Docs` class that you import, intantiate with your data, and then render by calling a method, All of this happens inside your `docs.py` file.
+WriteADoc has a unique approach to configuration: documentation is managed by a Python `Docs` class that you import, instantiate with your data, and then render by calling a method.
+All of this happens inside your `docs.py` file.

 ```python {title="docs.py"}
 from writeadoc import Docs